martinalex7/martinalex7/README.md

 # Martin Alexandre

-Student at *Columbia University's M.S. in Data Science*.
+Student in *Columbia University's M.S. in Data Science*.
 Former *ENSAE Paris* & *Lycée Privé Sainte Geneviève* student.

 <!--
 **martinalex7/martinalex7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.